SEPTA Route 56

-SEPTA's Trolley Route 56, the Erie and Torresdale Avenues Line, is a former streetcar line that is now served by bus.
+Route 56, the Erie and Torresdale Avenues Line, is a former streetcar line and current bus route.
 It is operated by the Southeastern Pennsylvania Transportation Authority (SEPTA) in Philadelphia, Pennsylvania, United States.
 The line runs between the Tioga and Tacony neighborhoods primarily along Erie Avenue and Torresdale Avenue.
 Route 56 was one of three "suspended" by the SEPTA board effective June 12, 1992.
 The two others, Routes 15 and 23, were then also operated by buses as of the same year; however, the Route 15 Trolley has since been restored back to trolley as of September 5, 2005.

 Route description

 Route 56 begins at West Hunting Park Avenue and 23rd Street, better known as the Venango Street Loop.
 Five blocks later at Pulaski Avenue, SEPTA Route 53 joins Route 56 along Erie Avenue.
 Route 53 is another former streetcar line that was converted into a bus route.
 Both routes intersect with Broad Street and connect to Erie Station on the Broad Street Subway Line, as well as Germantown Avenue, which carries Route 23.
 Route 53 leaves Erie Avenue at 10th Street turning north toward Luzerne Carhouse, while Route 56 continues towards its eastbound destination.
 Route 53's original terminus was the Luzerne Carhouse, which was shared by Route 56 for storage.
 East of Sedgley Avenue near 2nd Street, Route 56 runs parallel to the Trenton Line on the line's north side.
 The east corners of the intersection of Front Street, contain sites such as St. Christopher's Hospital and a local ball park known as Lighthouse Field.

 When Route 56 meets Erie-Torresdale Station at Kensington Avenue in Juniata Park, Erie Avenue turns into Torresdale Avenue.
 The station is an elevated section of the Market-Frankford Line above Kensington Avenue.
 East of the station, a loop for Route 56 exists on the south side of the intersections of East Hunting Park Avenue and Frankford Avenue, which includes bridges over Tacony Creek for Torresdale and Frankford Avenues.
 While most of Erie Avenue and Torresdale Avenue between Kensington and Frankford Avenues contain visible signs of the former streetcar line within the pavement, east of this loop few remnants of the former trolley line remain.

 South of the line, Bridge Street and Harbison Avenue both lead to Bridesburg (SEPTA station) and I-95, although Harbison Avenue is better able to handle the traffic.
 Robbins and Levick Streets lead to and from the Tacony-Palmyra Bridge as do two streets at the terminus of the line.
 Disston Street is an otherwise non-notable residential street that leads to Tacony (SEPTA station).
 Prior to the line's eastern terminus, Torresdale Avenue becomes part of eastbound PA 73, which turns onto southbound Princeton Avenue on its way to I-95 and the Tacony-Palmyra Bridge.
 The line finally ends at the Torresdale-Cottman Loop, on the corner of Torresdale and Cottman Avenues, where the eastbound and westbound sections of PA 73 merge.